Are you looking to earn your dental dentistry degree?

 1. Harvard School of Dental Medicine

-The Harvard School of Dental Medicine is widely considered the premier dental school in the U.S. It is also world-renowned and considered one of the top institutions in the world.
+Harvard is widely considered to be the premier dental school in the U.S. It is also world-renowned and considered one of the top institutions in the world.

 This status affords the university the ability to offer its students the best leaders, staff, research, and training opportunities.